CreatorDev/w1-switchcounter/README.md

 ## Adding a Temperature Sensor

 A simple way to learn more about how the code works is to edit it to add more features.
-The parts of the code you ahve to change will introduce important concepts when writing awa code for Ci40.
+The parts of the code you have to change will introduce important concepts when writing awa code for Ci40.
 To do this we will use a Thermo3 Click board (connected to MikroBUS port 1) to make temperature reading visible on the Developer Console instead of the switch counter.

 First, you will want to copy and rename your switch.c file to keep a backup.